 During Phase II and III of the tournament, there are three duel windows each day.
-During these three-hour periods, you can challenge as many Wizards as you like to a duel, and once they agree, you both forecast five spells.
-Once both players forecast their spells, the duel takes place and Wizards cast their spells over five rounds.
+During these three-hour periods, you can challenge as many Wizards as you like to a duel, and once they agree, you both choose five spells.
+Once both players choose their spells, the duel takes place and Wizards cast their spells over five rounds.

 - You win the round by casting the element that is effective against your opponent’s elemental spell.

 - You lose the round if your opponent casts the element your elemental spell is weak to.

 - The round is a draw if both Wizards cast the same element.

 The Wizard that deals more damage wins the duel.
 The winner receives a portion of the losing Wizard’s power proportional to their victory.

 To challenge another Wizard to a duel, your Wizard must be in the tournament, and the challenge must be issued during a dueling window.
 You can challenge multiple Wizards at once, but the first one to accept your challenge is the one you will duel.
 We recommend challenging Wizards who are online and have a power similar to your Wizards.

 You cannot challenge another Wizard if your Wizard is ascending or in the middle of another duel.